This site requires a more recent version of Adobe Flash Player to function properly.

 - Securitization will become less appealing as investors and regulators will demand that banks retain some risk as well

 JPMorgan has a strong liquidity and capital position across its lines of businesses.
-The average loans-to-deposit ratio for the country's eight biggest commercial banks was just under 90% in Q4 2012.
-In comparison, JPMorgan's loans-to-deposit ratio was the lowest at 61%, indicating its strong liquidity position.
-Its Tier 1 Capital Ratio was 12.6% in Q4 2012 compared to 8.4% in 2007.
-Its Tier 1 common capital ratio also rose to 11% by Q4 2012 from 7% in 2008.
+The average loans-to-deposit ratio for the country's five biggest commercial banks was just under 75% in Q4 2013.
+In comparison, JPMorgan's loans-to-deposit ratio was the lowest at 59%, indicating its strong liquidity position.
+Its Tier 1 Capital Ratio (Basel 2.5 implementation) was 12.6% in Q4 2013 compared to 8.4% in 2007.
 This strong liquidity and capital position will enable the company to meet its short-term and long-term obligations without facing any difficulty

 Acquisitions have helped grow the company’s business lines

 JPMorgan competes with Bank of America and Wells Fargo mostly in the retail banking business.
-It currently has more than 5,500 branches across 23 states.
+It currently has more than 5,600 branches across the country.

-JPMorgan holds a strong position in the Global Investment Banking space.
-For each of the years 2011 and 2012, it earned the most global advisory, debt origination and equity & equity-related underwriting fees, according to Thomson Reuters.
+JPMorgan holds a strong position in the global investment banking space.
+For each of the last three years, it earned the most global advisory, debt origination and equity & equity-related underwriting fees, according to Thomson Reuters.

 Consolidation expected to continue

 As a result of the financial crisis, the banking industry saw a period of mergers and consolidation.
 The financial crisis has seen nearly 15-20% of market share change hands.
 The banking industry continues to see consolidation in almost every aspect of the business as players try and globalize and seek scale.
 Customers are also increasingly becoming more risk averse and turning to larger players with stronger deposit bases due to uncertainty.
-The number of operating commercial banks declined from 7,630 in 2004 to 6,096 at the end of 2012.
+The number of operating commercial banks declined from 7,630 in 2004 to less than 6,000 at the end of 2013.